 Despite his breezy nature, the shackles of arthritis weighed Lamabe down, but whenever I would phone him, he would invariably sound chipper.
 His wife marveled, “My Jack just never ever complained!”
 More than anything, Janet, his kids, and the grandchildren motivated him to savor life to the very end.
 Jack Lamabe’s last great role in life was as a doting grandfather.
 His adoring grandson, Alex, even began wearing his old Red Sox number 36 on his game jerseys in cub football and little league baseball.

 During the 2007 World Series, Janet called me from Coach’s hospital room.
 Jack was struggling to hang on.
 Predictably, he pushed the pain aside—especially when friends or loved ones called—and remained steadfast to his innate sense of optimism.
 Many who knew him believed that he would somehow persevere through his latest physical challenges.
 For the Old Tomato, however, his life was approaching the bottom of the ninth.
-On December 21, 2007, Jack Lamabe died peacefully with his beloved wife and children by his side.
-He was 71 years old.
+On December 21, 2007, he died peacefully with his beloved wife and children by his side.
+Jack Lamabe was 71 years old.

 When Janet called me a few days after his passing, she whispered, “You know, the many young men like you who played for him gave him such joy.
 He loved you like a son, Shaun.”

-After I hung up the phone, I stared out onto my snow-covered lawn and recalled a steamy summer’s day in the right field bleachers at Fenway Park back in 1974.
+After I hung up the phone, I glanced out onto my snow-covered lawn and suddenly recalled a steamy summer’s day in the right field bleachers at Fenway Park back in 1974.
 The Sox were playing Earl Weaver’s Baltimore Orioles that afternoon.
-Near the O’s bullpen, I noticed reliever Bob Reynolds leaning against the railing of the outfield wall, gazing in towards home plate.
-Knowing that Coach Lamabe had tutored him at one time in the minor leagues, I screeched out, “Hey, Bob!
-Jack Lamabe would want me to say hello!”
+As I passed near the O’s bullpen, I noticed reliever Bob Reynolds leaning against the railing of the outfield wall, gazing in towards home plate.
+Knowing that Coach Lamabe had served as his pitching coach in the minor leagues, I screeched out, “Hey, Bob!
+Jack Lamabe would want me to say hello!“

 Before our phone conversation concluded, Coach began to reminisce about two of his old Red Sox pitching buddies, Earl Wilson and Dick Radatz.
 After I remarked on their recent passings, Lamabe paused for a long time and then murmured into the phone, “I don’t believe they’re gone.
 They truly loved the game of baseball, respected it, and gave the best of themselves to it.
 They were phenomenal teammates in every way.
 You know, Shaun, they just don’t make men like them anymore.”